Oral Histories and Alma Mater

 Dr Inkpen started at Ainslie School in1984.
 She is a Manager in the Legislation, Policy and Programs Branch of the Justice and Community Safety Directorate.
 Before convening conferences and managing the Restorative Justice Unit, she was a key researcher working with Dr Heather Strang and Professor Lawrence Sherman in the field of Restorative Justice, which is the subject of her PhD, for over 10 years.
 Dr Inkpen and her husband Hamish Robertson have three daughters who attend the school.
 She took on the role of President of the P&C in 2014.

 Ben was school captain in 1990.
 A talented musician, Ben decided to share his talent by becoming a music teacher.
-He is currently teaching music at Campbell High School and has Ainslie School ex-students in his classes.
+Ben was a music teacher at Campbell High School and had Ainslie School ex-students in his classes.
+He is currently a music teacher at Hawker College.